open-risk/OpenCPM-Architecture/Rest/README.md

 *The use of calc workbooks is for illustration only, of course real databases, matlab, R and Python can be used as (end)nodes as well as the OData database itself.

 This is a sketch and it could very well be faulty or useless.

+TODO:

+Write an R server to illustrate the concept as the LibreOffice server is not working.